 - Recovery is quick if you follow the diet instructions and exercises

 - The surgery is performed by experts with great precision

 - Patient can go home within 48 hours after the surgery

 Dietary changes after the gallbladder removal surgery

-Here are a few ways to avoid discomfort after gallbladder removal:
+Here are a few dietary changes to avoid discomfort after gallbladder removal: